Dheatly23/godot-wasm/README.md

 semver, things might break unexpectedly.
 Just follow the latest commit and you're probably safe.

-Documentation is the source code itself.
-If you want to document, great!
-But i'm just **really lazy** and perhaps old-school.
+Documentation is in [doc](doc/README.md) folder.
+But it may be not up-to-date.

 ## Features